Governor of Victoria: World War 2 Confidence and Supply Crises

 In September 1943, the Country Party government of Sir Albert Dunstan was defeated by a motion of no confidence.
 When this occurs, the convention is that either the government resigns or a new election is called.
-Arguing that the 1943 Victorian state election had just been held and no other party had the numbers to form a government, Dunstan attempted to pursuade governor Sir Winston Dugan to allow him to remain in office while he negotiated support from the United Australia Party.
+Arguing that the 1943 Victorian state election had just been held and no other party had the numbers to form a government, Dunstan attempted to persuade governor Sir Winston Dugan to allow him to remain in office while he negotiated support from the United Australia Party.
 Dugan instead exercised his reserve powers, requiring the premier to submit his resignation.
 He then appointed the leader of the opposition, John Cain as premier.

 There had been an understanding between Labour and the United Australia Party that UAP leader Thomas Hollway would be the one to be appointed premier.
 Feeling no loyalty to Cain, the UAP voted with the Country Party to bring down his new government the following day.
 Instead of submitting his resignation, Cain advised the governor to call for a fresh election, but this advice was refused.

 In September 1945, Cain was able to block a supply bill on the floor of the Legislative Assembly.
 Dunstan's government attempted to pass the bill again, but when it became clear that it did not have the votes to do so, the governor dissolved the assembly and called for an election in November, when the new electoral rolls would be prepared.
 The proclamation dissolving the legislative assembly did not take affect until the following week, allowing time for an interim supply bill to be passed to fund the election and other aspects of the state government in the meantime.

 Cain retained his supporters, and passing a motion explicitly calling on Dunstan to resign, citing the illegal payments made by governments in the 1865 and 1878 supply crises as rationale.
 Dunstan asked the governor for an immediate dissolution of parliament, but was denied, with Dugan retorting that he was refusing to sanction illegal payments as his 18th-century predecessors had and required the premier's resignation.
 Both Cain and Holloway were unable to secure the passage of supply to provide for the state's finances until the election, with the deadlock eventually being broken by the appointment of attorney-general Ian Macfarlan as premier to lead a caretaker ministry until the 1945 Victorian state election.
 After the election John Cain secured a majority and was commissioned as premier, while Dugan was raised to the peerage at the conclusion of his term as governor, becoming Baron Dugan of Victoria.